Nexmo/nexmo-developer/_tutorials/sending-facebook-messenger-messages-with-messages-api.md

 ## Receive a Facebook message

+First make sure your webhook server is running.
+It should correctly handle **both** [inbound message callbacks](/messages/building-blocks/inbound-message) and [message status callbacks](/messages/building-blocks/message-status)  returning at least a 200 to acknowledge each callback.
+You will need to have this in place so you can obtain the PSID of the Facebook User sending the inbound message.
+Once you have this you will be able to reply.

-When a Facebook message is sent by a Facebook User to your Facebook Page an event will be sent to your Inbound Message Webhook URL.
-An example event is shown here:
+When a Facebook message is sent by a Facebook User to your Facebook Page a callback will be sent to your Inbound Message Webhook URL.
+An example callback is shown here:

 ```json
 {